Irene Dunne: American delegate to the United Nations

 In 1957, President Eisenhower appointed Dunne one of five alternative U.S. delegates to the United Nations in recognition of her interest in international affairs and Roman Catholic and Republican causes.
 Dunne admired the U.N.'s dedication to creating world peace, and was inspired by colleagues' beliefs that Hollywood influenced the world.
 On September 12, she was sworn in with Herman B. Wells, Walter H. Judd, A. S. J. Carnahan, Philip M. Klutznick and George Meany.
 She held delegacy for two years and addressed the General Assembly twice.
 She gave her delegacy its own anthem: "Getting to Know You" because "it's so simple, and yet so fundamental in international relations today."
 Dunne later described her Assembly request for $21 million to help Palestinian refugees as her "biggest thrill," and called her delegacy career the "highlight of my life."
 She also concluded, "I came away greatly impressed with the work the U.N. does in its limited field—and it does have certain limits.
-I think we averted a serious situation in Syria, which might have been much more worse without a forum to hear it...
+I think we averted a serious situation in Syria, which might have been much worse without a forum to hear it...
 And I'm much impressed with the work the U.N. agencies do.
 I'm especially interested in UNICEF's work with children[,] and the health organization [.]"